Renesas Electronics: Corporate affairs

 At the beginning of June 2022, Renesas announced its completion of an approx. 200 billion yen worth buyback of its shares.

 At the end of September 2013, Renesas issued new shares through third-party allotment resulting in INCJ becoming the new largest shareholder and non-parental controlling shareholder.

 In early May 2012, NEC transferred part of its stake in Renesas to its employee pension trust.
 As a result, the NEC pension fund held 32.4 percent of Renesas while NEC had 3.0 percent.

+Corporate responsibility

+In March 2008, Renesas Electronics signed the UN Global Compact.

+In August 2024, the companies ESG risk rating was low at just 17.5%.

+Renesas' plans to reduce greenhouse gas emissions by 38% by 2030 compared to 2021 levels have been certified by the Science Based Targets Initiative (SBTi).
+The company aims to become carbon-neutral by 2050 in order to minimize the impact of climate change.

 Manufacturing sites

 As of 2022, the in-house wafer fabrication of the semiconductor device is conducted by Renesas Electronics and Renesas Semiconductor Manufacturing, a wholly owned subsidiary, operating five front-end plants in the following areas: